breeznik/ai-agents/README.md

-# React AI Chat MVP
+# Multi AI Agent For lounge Booking

 This is a minimal viable product (MVP) React 18 chat app that directly communicates with AI APIs using Vercel's Multi Agent AI SDK.
 It is a lightweight client-side app without any backend or streaming functionality.